AlManja/logs.py/README.md

     logsgui.py runs on Python 3.6, needs: python-pyqt4, python-sh & xdg-utils

 Idea is, to collect different kind of computer info and error msgs from different log files on Arch based Manjaro Linux and display them all at the same time for easier troubleshooting.
-It is meant to help with troubles shoting in a simple and beginner friendly way :-).
+It is meant to help with troublesshoting in a simple and beginner friendly way :-).

 Script also works on Arch linux, but since it also uses "mhwd" - Manjaro hardware detection tool, which is not awailable in Arch repositories, this part will of course not return any info.